Developing therapeutic agents for the treatment of cancer based on the invention of Professor Shisong Jiang – Recombinant Overlapping Peptides (ROP)

 Our aim is to develop therapeutic agents for the treatment of cancer based on

-the invention of Dr Shisong Jiang – Recombinant Overlapping Peptides (ROP).
+the invention of Professor Shisong Jiang – Recombinant Overlapping Peptides (ROP).

 These agents are an exciting new way to deliver immunotherapy which is now a major focus in the treatment of cancer, making it easier to deliver, more effective and much more economical.